Public authorities on social media

 Closing an account

 In some cases, you need to create social media accounts that are only to be active for a limited time.
-There could be other reasons why an account needs to be closed, for example, if a project or activity has terminated or if the conditions for the channel change.
+There could be other reasons why an account needs to be closed, for example, if a project or activity has terminated, if the conditions for the channel change or if the target audience or engagement is no longer there.
 As a public authority, we are responsible for all of our accounts, regardless of whether or not they are active.

 Important things to consider when you close an account